 3. Treat Dry Eyes With Artificial Tears

-Using a good artificial tear can help to lubricate your eye when your own natural tears aren’t enough.
+Using a good artificial tear can help lubricate your eyes when your own natural tears aren’t enough.
 The great thing about artificial tears is that you can use them as many times a day as seems necessary for you as an individual.
-Make sure you get a good quality over the counter drop, such as Systane or Refresh tears.
-Artificial tears are one product where off brands don’t usually get the job done!
+Make sure you get a good quality over the counter drop, such as Systane or Refresh Tears.
+Make a mental note – artificial tears are one product where off brands don’t usually get the job done!

 4. Incorporate Healthy Fats And Omega 3s Into Your Diet

 Treat your dry eyes and the rest of your body right with healthy nutrients!
-When eaten as a regular part of your diet, healthy Omega 3s and fats can greatly improve your tear film.
-Many of these Omega 3s are found in fish and other kinds of seafood.
+When eaten as a regular part of your diet, healthy omega 3s and fats can improve the quality of your tear film.
+Many of these omega 3s are found in fish and other kinds of seafood.
 If, however, you are like some of us who don’t particularly like this genre of the food pyramid, taking a good fish oil supplement may be a good option.
 Here at Vision Source Meadville, we have these dry eye supplements available for purchase.